fractalfox01/group_fillit/README.md

 </pre>
 <p>
 <h2>The smallest square</h2>
 The goal of this project is to arrange every Tetriminos with each others in order to make the smallest possible square.
 But in some cases, this square should contains holes when some given pieces won’t fit in perfectly with others.
-Even if they are embedded in a 4x4 square, each Tetrimino is defined by its mini- mal boundaries (their ’#’).
+Even if they are embedded in a 4x4 square, each Tetrimino is defined by its minimal boundaries (their ’#’).
 The 12 remaining empty characters will be ignored for the Tetriminos assemble process.
 Tetriminos are ordered by they apparition order in the file.
 Among all the possible candidates for the smallest square, we only accept the one where Tetriminos is placed on their most upper-left position.

 __Example :__

 Considering the two following Tetriminos (’#’ will be replaced by digits for understanding purposes):
 <pre>
 1...     ....
 1...     ....
 1...
 AND ..22
 1...     ..22
 </pre>
 The smallest square you can make with those 2 pieces is 4-char wide, but there is many possible versions that you can see right below:
 <pre>
 a)      b)      c)      d)      e)      f)
 122. 1.22    1...
 1...
 1...
 1...